 Some of the things he enjoys are hiking, camping, hunting, Mixed Martial Arts (MMA), well-made movies (Sin City, End of Watch, The Hobbit/Lord of the Rings trilogy, The Matrix, Looper), unique authors (Robert E. Howard, Karl Edward Wagner, James Patterson), topics related to society (Jeremy Rifkin, Jagdish Bhagwati).
 He is a creator at heart, an information junky and someone who thoroughly enjoys fiction and how it can mirror reality.

 Dodge is married, has two children, is considering getting a dog for the family, and currently lives in the San Francisco Bay Area.
-You can find Dodge in one of three places - rehabbing the family house (room by room), working at the water quality control plant or taking advantage of slivers of writing time when all is quiet.
+You can find Dodge in one of two places - taking advantage of slivers of writing time when all is quiet or trading equities and cryptocurrencies.

 Public Works Magazine